Bobby Hill (King of the Hill)

-Robert Jeffrey "Bobby" Hill is a fictional character on the Fox animated series King of the Hill and is voiced by Pamela Adlon.
+Robert Jeffrey "Bobby" Hill is a fictional character on the Fox/Hulu animated series King of the Hill and is voiced by Pamela Adlon.
 Bobby is the only child of Hank and Peggy Hill.

 Character biography

 Robert Jeffrey "Bobby" Hill was born on August 13 in Arlen, Texas, as revealed in "Shins of the Father".
 Bobby is 4'11" (150 cm), below average height for his age, and is also overweight.
 Bobby is a school-aged boy who enjoys comedy, music, dance and socializing with his friends, Joseph Gribble and Connie Souphanousinphone.
 Although at times Bobby is seen as odd by his father and peers, he maintains a remarkable talent with people, particularly with girls, who find him cute and entertaining.
-Despite both of his parents being athletes, Bobby is inept at sports nor does he show any interest in it as a spectator.
+Despite both of his parents being athletes, Bobby is inept at sports; nor does he show any interest in them as a spectator.
 He is innocent, gentle, amicable, and good-natured.
 Though sometimes seen as a let-down, he does have a number of talents.
 Using these talents, Bobby aspires to be a prop comic like his comedic hero "Celery Head" (a parody of Carrot Top) and a "ladies' man" (at times).
 Bobby displays a natural talent as a marksman, shown in "How to Fire a Rifle Without Really Trying" and "To Kill a Ladybird".
 Bobby is generally very passive and is occasionally a victim of bullies, but maintains an overall high level of self-esteem.
 He is also the only person to whom Cotton Hill ever expresses genuine and unconditional affection, consistently supporting him and confiding in him throughout the series.

 Bobby's age progresses throughout the series.
-He starts out aged 11, turns 12 in "Shins of the Father", turns 13 in "I Don't Want To Wait For Our Lives To Be Over", and is aged 13 for the rest of the series.
-In the 2025 revival, Bobby is 21.
+He starts out aged 11, turns 12 in "Shins of the Father", turns 13 in "I Don't Want To Wait For Our Lives To Be Over", and is aged 13 for the rest of the series pre-revival In the 2025 revival, Bobby is 21, now working in Dallas as the head chef of a Japanese-German fusion restaurant.